Free-coin/free-coin-wallet/README.md

 Start the wallet app for development, *in a separate terminal window:*

-    $ cd mist/interface && meteor --no-release-check
+    $ cd Free Coin Wallet/interface && meteor --no-release-check

     // and in another terminal

     $ cd my/path/meteor-dapp-wallet/app && meteor --port 3050

-In the original window you can then start Mist using wallet mode:
+In the original window you can then start Free Coin Wallet using wallet mode:

-    $ cd mist
+    $ cd Free Coin Wallet
     $ yarn dev:electron --mode wallet